 2001 – 31.6 billion yen

-Directed by Hayao Miyazaki, this classic from Studio Ghibli was the highest-grossing Japanese film for nearly 20 years.
-The story of Chihiro, a girl trapped in a spiritual world filled with gods and monsters, is a milestone in global animation, winning the Oscar for Best Animated Feature in 2003.
+Directed by Hayao Miyazaki, this Studio Ghibli classic was the highest-grossing Japanese film for nearly 20 years.
+The story of Chihiro, a girl trapped in a spirit world full of gods and monsters, is a landmark in global animation, winning the Oscar for Best Animated Feature in 2003.

 3. Your Name (Kimi no Na wa)